xXxRisingTidexXx/raions/README.md

 Primary objectives
 ------------------
-* Join all the components to the single repository;
-* Implement dynamic testing database for *reapy*;
 * Add **CSV** *statistician* class;
 * Move ordering to the backend;
 * Enhance filtering (add new fields, like kitchen area, living area, etc.);